-The Euro STOXX 50 surged 9.8% in January, closely tracking Wall Street gains.
-The European Central Bank (ECB) confirmed expectations of a 50bp hike, taking its key ratio to 2.5%.
-Another 50bp hike is expected in March, and consensus is expecting rates to peak at around 3.5% by end-2023.
+In Europe, the Euro STOXX 50 rose 1.8% in February, driven by lesser than feared inflation data.
+The Eurozone Gross Domestic Product (GDP) grew by 0.1% quarter-on-quarter (QoQ) in 4Q22, in-line with market expectations.
+The European Central Bank (ECB) has also raised interest rates by 50 basis points (bps), taking the main refinancing rate to 3.0% and intends to raise another 50bps in March.
+Consensus is expecting rates to peak at around 3.5% by end-2023.
 Decisions at future meetings will be data-dependent.
-Inflation across Europe dropped by the third consecutive month in January to 8.5% (Dec 9.2%) led by falling energy prices, according to preliminary data by Eurostat.
+The Consumer Price Index (CPI) for the month of January across Europe came in at 8.5% and was revised upwards to 8.6% which was below expectations of 9.0% (Dec 9.2%) led by falling energy prices.
 The ECB in December also announced that from March, it would begin to reduce its EUR5 trillion balance sheet by EUR15 billion per month on average until the end of June 2023.